Garfield: System Support for Byzantine Machine Learning: Performance Evaluation

+We can observe in the figure that the computation time is roughly the same for all applications ($\sim$ 1.6s).
+Yet, the communication cost dominates the overhead (ranges from $75\%$ to $86\%$).
+This makes (1) crash tolerance costly more than Byzantine workers' tolerance ($22\%$ extra communication), and (2) Byzantine servers' tolerance costly more than only workers' tolerance ($42\%$ more communication).
+Furthermore, we note that the aggregation time in \learn{} is two times bigger than that of \textit{SSMW}, due to the extra model aggregation step done by the former application.

-\paragraph{Number of workers.} Increasing the number of workers ($n_w$), and hence increasing the \emph{effective} batch size, is crucial in scaling distributed ML applications.
-Figure~\ref{fig:throughput-n} depicts the scalability of \system{} with respect to the vanilla deployments.
-In this figure, throughput is measured in \emph{batches/sec} rather than updates/sec since employing more workers allows increasing the number of batches processed per iteration.
-We draw three main observations from this figure.
-First, all systems scale with employing more workers, with around three orders of magnitude better throughput with GPUs compared to CPUs.
-Second, the throughput gap between the vanilla deployments and the fault-tolerant deployments increases with increasing $n_w$, keeping the slowdown introduced by \system{} almost constant.
-Third, scalability of \system{} is almost as good as that of the crash-tolerant deployment and the difference in throughput with increasing $n_w$ is almost constant.
-This shows that Byzantine resilience does not harm scalability compared to crash resilience.
+\paragraph{Number of workers} Increasing the number of workers ($n_w$), and hence increasing the \emph{effective} batch size, is crucial for scaling distributed ML applications.
+Figure~\ref{fig:throughput-n} depicts the scalability of \system{}--based applications while training CifarNet on CPUs (Figure~\ref{subfig:throughput-n-cpu}) and ResNet-50 on GPUs (Figure~\ref{subfig:throughput-n-gpu}).
+In this figure, throughput is measured in \emph{batches/sec} rather than \emph{updates/sec} since employing more workers allows for increasing the number of batches processed per iteration.

+Figure~\ref{subfig:throughput-n-cpu} shows that \textit{SSMW} outperforms \aggregathor{}.
+This happens arguably due to the optimizations we include in \system{} in addition to using a newer version of TensorFlow.
+We draw three main observations from Figure~\ref{fig:throughput-n}.
+First, all systems scale with employing more workers (except the \learn{} application), with around one order of magnitude higher throughput with GPUs compared to CPUs.
+Second, the throughput gap between the vanilla deployments and the fault-tolerant deployments increases with increasing $n_w$, keeping the slowdown introduced by \textit{SSMW}, \byzsgd{}, and crash--tolerant almost constant.
+Third, the scalability of \byzsgd{} is almost as good as that of the crash--tolerant deployment, and the difference in throughput with increasing $n_w$ is almost constant.
+This shows that \emph{complete} Byzantine resilience does not harm scalability compared to crash resilience.

+To understand why \emph{\learn} does not scale, we focus on its communication overhead with different number of nodes ($n$) and model dimension ($d$).
+Figure~\ref{fig:rpc-bench} shows the communication latency of \learn{} and vanilla baseline (PyTorch in this experiment) with different values of $n$ (with $d=10^6$) and $d$ (with $n=6$).
+It is evident that increasing $d$ saturates the bandwidth quickly and increase the communication time linearly for both systems (Figure~\ref{subfig:rpc-bench-d}).
+Yet, the scalability issue of \learn{} appears in Figure~\ref{subfig:rpc-bench-n}, where the communication time increases drastically (i.e.,\ quadratically) for \learn{} while only linearly with the vanilla competitor.
+Basically, \learn{} requires $\mathcal{O}(n^2)$ messages per round while the vanilla deployments require only $\mathcal{O}(n)$ messages per round.